Home » Michigan Travel Regions » 15 Michigan Beachtowns to Visit in 2025

 Spend some time in Cheboygan and you’ll find cute parks, little shops and restaurants in an easy walking distance of Lake Huron.
 Venture beyond the town to two popular vacation spots: Mullet Lake and Black Lake.
 These big inland lakes are sandy-bottomed and the clear water is warmed than Lake Huron, a draw for visitors looking for a spot to splash around.

-With one of the prettiest lakefront parks in the state, Oscoda is a beachtown that has “beach town” all right.
+With one of the prettiest lakefront parks in the state, downtown Oscoda is a beachtown that has “beach town” all right.

 You’ll find a few brick-lined streets with ice cream shops, little stores and and cafes all within steps of Oscoda Beach Park, a beautiful ADA accessible park on the shores of Lake Huron.
-The proximity of these stores to the beachfront makes it convenient to hop back and forth all day…a little splashing in the water; a little walk to the cream shop; a little lying on the beach; a little walk to the sandwich shop.
+The proximity of these stores to the Oscoda beachfront makes it convenient to hop back and forth all day…a little splashing in the water; a little walk to the cream shop; a little lying on the beach; a little walk to the sandwich shop.
 You get the picture.

 Maybe you’ve heard East Tawas called the “Cape Cod of the Midwest?”
 That’s the name some call East Tawas, MI, and it certainly could be.
 Both the beautiful Tawas Bay waters and large harbor are jam-packed during the summer, when visitors flock to this lakeshore beachtown.